TtroyBorg/GameTheory/README.md

 - Insurance discounts reduce patient payments under stable matching.

 The full methodology and results are documented in the LaTeX report.

----

-Let me know if you'd like to include code snippets or visualizations next!